Updated August 10, 2021

 Another disadvantage of partial removal (especially with non-engineered backfills) is the potential for sinkage and swelling to occur if the concrete is not layered properly and the backfill and compaction process is not done correctly.

-Everything goes with a full removal.
+When it comes to the process of a full inground pool removal, everything goes.
 All of the concrete, gunite, fiberglass, steel, and vinyl lining is broken up and removed from the pool cavity using specialized equipment.

-Once again, the backfill and compaction process may be done by your contractor alone or with the oversight of a state licensed Engineer.
+As is the case with partial pool removals, the backfill and compaction process may be done by your contractor alone or with the oversight of a state licensed engineer.

 Your city may require you to turn in a demolition and compaction plan before declaring the area as 'buildable.'